Buyers

 • The house has state-of-the-art technological systems installed everywhere.
 The exquisite light fixtures installed there were imported from Milan.
 A top-notch security system with TV, Phone, cameras and integrated intercom has been installed.

 • The property is quite large.
-It has six bedrooms, six baths, and a heated car garage that can accommodate six cars at one time.
+It has six bedrooms, six full baths, and a heated car garage that can accommodate six cars at one time.
 Hardwood floors flow through open-concept living.

 Address